khinthandarkyaw98/github_note/README.md

 https://articles.assembla.com/en/articles/1136998-how-to-add-a-new-remote-to-your-git-repo

 #############################################

-…or create a new repository on the command line
+create a new repository on the command line

 ```echo "# text_description" >> README.md```